sdumont2/dropbox-connector/README.md

 ## Project RoadMap

-  1. ~~Update project to use Dropbox java sdk instead of spring social dropbox connector, due to api version incompatibility~~
+  1. ~~Update project to use Dropbox java SDK instead of spring social dropbox connector, due to api version incompatibility~~
-  2. ~~Update Metadata and other method calls in order to interact with Dropbox core sdk~~
+  2. ~~Update Metadata and other method calls in order to interact with Dropbox core SDK~~
-  3. ~~Update Authentication to use oAuth2 and interact with Dropbox core sdk~~
+  3. ~~Update Authentication to use oAuth2 and interact with Dropbox core SDK~~
   4. ~~Update poller to a working state~~
   5. ~~Add file copy support~~
   6. ~~Change authentication method to no longer support redirect, in favor of making set-up of app on Alfresco side rather than on Dropbox side~~